-The City of Greenville is pleased to announce the Weather The Storm, Keep It On residential service line conversion program.
-The program is available to all homeowners in the city of Greenville.
-Interested homeowners may submit a written request for participation in the program.
+The City of Greenville is pleased to announce the POWER ON service line conversion program, available to all homeowners in the city of Greenville.
+Interested residents may submit a written request for participation in the program.

-While converting overhead power lines to underground can be a complex and costly endeavor, the City's Weather The Storm, Keep It On program has been designed to streamline the process for burying residential service lines and to make it an affordable option for homeowners by providing financial assistance.
+While converting overhead power lines to underground can be a complex and costly endeavor, the City's program has been designed to streamline the process for burying residential service lines and to make it an affordable option for homeowners by providing financial assistance.

-- Step 3: A representative from Duke Energy meets with the homeowner at the residence to determine the scope of the project (this will include identifying a suitable underground route, determining whether the meter base will need to be changed, etc.) and provides the homeowner with a cost estimate.
+Step 3: Duke Energy receives the monthly applications from the City.
+A representative from Duke Energy meets with the homeowner at the residence to determine the scope of the project (this will include identifying a suitable underground route, determining whether the meter base will need to be changed, etc.) and provides the homeowner with a cost estimate.

 Step 4: The homeowner decides whether to proceed and has 30 days to pay any additional cost over the allotted $3,000 subsidy (if necessary).